ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 ![](gp_pred_formula.png)

-Now that we know the formulas for the mean and covariance of this predictive distribution we can easily create predictions using the posterior estimates of the model parameters.
+Having  the mean and covariance of this predictive distribution means we can easily create predictions using the posterior estimates of the model parameters.

 Let's first create x<sup>*</sup> and the covariance matrices &Sigma;, &Sigma;<sub> * </sub> and &Sigma;<sub>**</sub> highlighted in the equation above.